 Vulnerability and endurance.

-She showed us her most intimate childhood photos on two huge video displays and hopped from one stage of her life and career to the next.
+She showed us her most intimate childhood photos on two huge video displays.
+She hopped from one stage of her life and career to the next.
 At that moment, I recalled her 2016 autobiography and memoir “Walk Through Walls” which provided a turning point for my understanding of her.

 What Defines Marina Abramovic